pierre-rouleau/pel/README.rst

     when installing new packages allowing PEL to create update bundles when activating fast startup mode with all packages installed by normal mode.

-    It's also best to install packages by customizing PEL user-options for the packages that PEL already supports.
+    it's also best to install packages by customizing PEL user-options for the packages that PEL already supports.
 Please do not hesitate to request for the inclusion of new packages.